-Egypt sentences 75 people to death, hundreds to jail over 2013 sit-in
+Egypt sentences 75 to death, hundreds to jail over 2013 sit-in

 The government says many protesters were armed and that eight members of the security forces were killed.
 It initially said more than 40 police had died.

-Rights groups say over 800 protesters died in the single most deadly incident during the unrest that followed Egypt’s 2011 popular uprising.
+Rights groups say more than 800 protesters died in the single most deadly incident during the unrest that followed Egypt’s 2011 popular uprising.
 Amnesty International condemned Saturday’s decision, calling the trial “disgraceful”.

 In Saturday’s hearing at the vast Tora prison complex south of Cairo, a criminal court sentenced to death by hanging several prominent Islamists including senior Brotherhood leaders Essam al-Erian and Mohamed Beltagi and preacher Safwat Higazi.